-The Golden Shadows Pagoda Dogwood is an open multi-stemmed deciduous shrub with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Pagoda Dogwood is an open multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance shrub, and usually looks its best without pruning, although it will tolerate pruning.
+This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.